BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_02.md

 Finally, fly over to Apophyll Academy, and climb Pyrous Mountain.
 At the top of the volcano is **Moltres**.

-As of Gen VII, 9.6% of all Pokemon were legendaries... too many, perhaps, GF?
+As of Gen VII, 9.6% of all Pokémon were legendaries... too many, perhaps, GF?
 Anyways, that's why not every quest could realistically be a huge affair.
 Don't worry if these three bored you though, many fantastic quests are still to come.

 Return to the Nightclub.
 If you want, get Articuno out of the PC and talk to Lumi a few times.